A Walkers History

 The East End is full of garment manufacturers, as well as furniture, engineering and metal goods.
 The docks are still busy with shipping, right up to and including the Pool of London (the section between Tower Bridge and London Bridge), which is lined with wharves, cranes and ships.
 London is still the biggest port in the UK and the whole of the Thames eastwards from Tower Bridge is heavily industrialised.
 In the port areas there are industries working with raw materials - flour milling, sugar refining, paint manufacture and so on.
-Further downriver are power stations (the coal for them is brought in by sea), engineering works, chemical plants, and the major proportion of the country's cement and paper production.
+Further downriver are engineering works, chemical plants, and the major proportion of the country's cement and paper production.
+All along the river are power stations (the coal for them is brought in by sea) including Bankside (later the Tate Modern) and Battersea Power Station.
 The river is busy with boats the whole way to its mouth.

 You will also find that many areas that later became gentrified are still solidly working class.
 This is true of a whole band of inner city districts - Fulham, Hammersmith, Islington, Camden, Holloway, Notting Hill, Battersea and Clapham.
 HP White says with some wonder that in 1833 "Greenwich was not only important for riverside activities [ie docks and industry] but as a fashionable residential area."
 The idea of Greenwich as a fashionable residential area is obviously a strange one for him.

 Oddly enough these inner city areas, and London as a whole, are suffering from population decline.
 People are worried that the city is hollowing out.
 Apart from perennially posh areas like Mayfair or Knightsbridge, better off people prefer to live in leafy suburbs.